 Do you have roaches everywhere?
 Have you tried just about everything?
 Are they not working?
 Are you seeing more and more of them despite your efforts?
 Are you stressing out because you’re now lost about what kills roaches?
 You may have thought you’ve tried everything, but take a look at this list of roach killers.
 You may have missed one that might just be the answer you’ve been hoping for.

 This list includes solutions you can obtain easily from a local store and stuff that professional exterminator’s use exclusively.
 I’ll start off with the more easily obtainable stuff.
 They’re a little less harsh, less harmful to children and pets, and they’re a lot cheaper.

 Application is simple.
-Spread the powder in a thin layer in areas where cockroaches frequently travel through.
-When the roaches walk over it, the diatomaceous earth will stick to their legs & bodies and do what it does best.
+Spread the powder in a thin layer with the use of a bulb duster in areas where cockroaches frequently travel through.
+When the roaches walk over it, the diatomaceous earth will stick to their legs & bodies and do what it does best–kill them.
 To find out where they travel through the most, use one of the cockroach traps from my other post.

 Borax & Boric acid

 Borax and boric acid are commonly mistaken to be the same thing, but they are not.
 I grouped these two together for their similarities.
 They both kill roaches the same way.
 They’re both applied the same way.
 Lastly they can both be mixed with a bait such as sugar.

 When the powders are applied in thin layers (with a bulb duster) in areas where roaches frequent, they will stick to their legs and bodies.
 Despite being considered filthy pests, they do clean themselves.
 The powder is ingested during cleaning.
 Once ingested it acts as a stomach poison and destroys their digestive system.
 Add on dehydration from the abrasive powder damaging the exoskeleton and you have yourself a potent roach killer.